 Global Health Initiatives (GHI) is improving lives around the globe by providing high quality healthcare in collaboration with local partners to strengthen health systems in developing countries.
 Partnering with members and institutions of the local community are keys to our success as health care is most effective when carried out in a sustainable, culturally-sensitive way.

-Our role is to ultimately strengthen our local partners to better serve their own communities.
-We do this by assessing community health and partner facility needs, while developing interventions that increase local capacity to promote health.
+Our role is to assess community health and partner facility needs, while developing interventions that increase local capacity to promote health.
 This is accomplished through health prevention and education activities, direct clinical care, sharing of material resources, partnering with local organizations, and teaching and mentoring clinical and non-clinical providers and administrators.

 GHI brings passionate adventurers, medical professionals, and those determined to make a difference to remote areas of the world.
 These teams work together for two weeks to provide health care education and medical services to those in need.
 With 10 mission trips a year, we are able to change countless lives with your help.